TimoSolo/timosolo.github.io/_posts/2016-01-22-5-bullet-friday.md

 <br>_<a href="https://soundcloud.com/sleepingatlast/north" target="_blank">North</a>_ by "Sleeping At Last".
 Wow, just discovered this band.
 Great music to chill out with a glass of red wine and ponder the past week.
 And _<a href="https://soundcloud.com/sleepingatlast/son" target="_blank">Son</a>_.. goosebumps - the lyrics are really moving.

-**Person of the week:**
+**Person of Interest:**
 <br>_<a href="https://www.linkedin.com/in/etiennejeandevilliers" target="_blank">Etienne de Villiers</a>_
 <br>Great to catch up with an old friend and brainstorm some crazy ideas.
-Etienne has built some amazing games and Augmented Reality apps!
+Etienne has built some amazing games and Augmented-Reality apps!

 **What I'm listening to:**
 <br>_<a href="http://fourhourworkweek.com/2016/01/18/edward-norton-on-mastery-must-read-books-and-the-future-of-crowdfunding/" target="_blank">Tim Ferriss podcast with Ed Norton</a>._